Can our homes make us less lonely?

 Our neighbours might just be our closest source of social connection and support—people who can lend us a cup of milk when we run out, water our plants, or invite us to a barbecue.
 In times of crisis, neighbours who know and trust one another are more resilient, too: They check in on each other during extreme weather, or offer support through a pandemic.
 Yet, in Metro Vancouver, our research finds that nearly one in five people don’t know any of their neighbours.
 And over one third have zero familiar neighbours that they could ask for help from if they needed it.

-It might not be a surprise then that loneliness and social isolation are growing in our communities.
+Loneliness and social isolation are growing in our communities.
 In 2023, we conducted a survey of nearly 2,000 residents in Metro Vancouver to measure the connections between people’s neighbourhoods, their housing, and their wellbeing.
 In total, 71 per cent of people reported feeling lonely at least sometimes.
 One in five feel lonely often.
 This is bad news for health: Chronic loneliness and social isolation increase our risks for developing depression, dementia, and heart disease—and are as bad for us as smoking a pack of cigarettes per day.
 In contrast, people with strong social relationships feel happier and live on average 15 years longer.

 Some types of housing—like co-ops and cohousing—intentionally use shared amenities and activities to foster social ties and trust among neighbours.
 But these types of community-based models are the exception rather than the norm in our communities.
 This year, new legislation will legalize denser multi-unit housing across B.C.
 Cities and housing developers have a critical opportunity to not only improve affordability—but to nurture social ties and long-term resilience for everyone.Here, we outline three evidence-based ideas for improving wellbeing in all kinds of housing.